hexlabsio/kloudformation-serverless-module/README.md

-# kloudformation-serverless-module
+# KloudFormation Serverless Module

-A Module for Kloudformation that makes working with Lambda simple
+A Module for KloudFormation that makes working with AWS Lambda in CloudFormation simple